Skip to content

 Windows

 Download the latest installer from our Windows releases page, then proceed with the installation.
-Just accept the default options, don’t change anything.
+Just accept the default options; don’t change anything.

 Make sure to read the section about dealing with Microsoft Defender SmartScreen.